launchdarkly/c-client-sdk/README.md

 Quick setup
 -----------

+The C / C++ SDK requires a POSIX environment, and assumes that both `libcurl` and `libpthread` are installed.

 Unlike other LaunchDarkly SDKs, the C SDK has no installation steps.
 To get started, clone [this repository](https://github.com/launchdarkly/c-sdk) or download a release archive from the [GitHub Releases](https://github.com/launchdarkly/c-sdk/releases) page.
 You can use the `Makefile` in this repository as a starting point for integrating this SDK into your application.
 Once integrated, you can follow these steps to initialize a client instance: